fabrigeas/Cheatsets/Angular.md

     export class AdService {
       getAds() {
         return [
-          new AdItem(HeroProfileComponent, {name: 'Bombasto', bio: 'Brave as they come'}), new AdItem(HeroProfileComponent, {name: 'Dr IQ', bio: 'Smart as they come'}),
+          new AdItem(HeroProfileComponent, {name: 'Charlie', bio: 'Brave as they come'}), new AdItem(HeroProfileComponent, {name: 'Dr IQ', bio: 'Smart as they come'}),

           new AdItem(HeroJobAdComponent,   {headline: 'Hiring for several positions', body: 'Submit your resume today!'}), new AdItem(HeroJobAdComponent,   {headline: 'Openings in all departments', body: 'Apply today'}), ];